Banco Latino

-Banco Latino was a Venezuelan bank based in Caracas, and at the time of its 1994 failure was the country's second largest.
+Banco Latino was a bank based in Caracas, Venezuela and at the time of its 1994 failure was the country's second largest.
 It had a good relationship with the government, such that ministries moved their accounts to the bank, and the army and the state-owned oil company PDVSA entrusted their pension funds to Latino trust managers.
 Latino built a new high-rise headquarters, and expanded aggressively, both within Venezuela and overseas.